• Skip to primary navigation

 Oil

 This is for frying.
-Vegetable or canola oil works well here.
+Vegetable Oil, Sunflower, Rapeseed or canola oil work well.

 Combine Caster Sugar and Cinnamon in a plate and whisk together.

-Combine the Yoghurt, Egg snd butter in a bowl.
+Combine the wet ingredients - Yoghurt, Egg and butter in a bowl.
 Whisk together.

-Whisk Flour, Salt, Sugar and Baking Powder in a bowl.
+Whisk the dry ingredients together - Flour, Salt, Sugar and Baking Powder in a large bowl.

 Slowly stir in the Yoghurt and Egg mixture, mixing well.

-Roll the dough out into a rectangle about 1/2 inch thick.
+Roll the donut batter out into a rectangle about ½ inch thick.
 You will need to flour the rolling pin.

 Cut out 25 circles reusing any leftover dough.

-To deep fry, fry on high heat for 3 - 4 minutes turning once If you choose to shallow fry, you will need to fry for a minute or 2 longer.
+To deep fry, fry on high heat for 2 - 3 minutes on medium heat turning once If you choose to shallow fry, you will need to fry for a minute or 2 longer.

-Remove Donuts from the oil to the cinnamon sugar plate using a stainless steel/wire strainer.
+Remove warm Donuts from the oil to the cinnamon sugar mixture using a stainless steel/wire strainer.

 Use a spoon to roll the Donuts in the Cinnamon Sugar.